$\mathbb{A}^1$--connectedness of moduli stack of semi-stable and parabolic semi-stable vector bundles over a curve: --connectedness of the moduli stack of semistable vector bundles over a curve

-\begin{theorem} The moduli stack $\mnlss$ of semistable vector bundles over an irreducible smooth projective curve $C$ of rank $n$ and determinant $L$ is $\bb{A}^1$--connected.
-In particular, if $n$ and $\deg(L)$ are coprime, the moduli stack of stable vector bundles over $C$ of rank $n$ and determinant $L$ is $\bb{A}^1$--connected. \end{theorem} \begin{proof} This follows immediately from Remark \ref{remark:a1-connected-condition} and Proposition \ref{prop:concordance-semistable-moduli}. \end{proof}
+\begin{theorem} The moduli stack $\mnlss$ of semistable vector bundles of rank $n$ and determinant $L$ over an irreducible smooth projective curve $C$ is $\bb{A}^1$--connected.
+In particular, if $n$ and $\deg(L)$ are coprime, the moduli stack of stable vector bundles $\mc{M}^s_C(n,L)$ is $\bb{A}^1$--connected. \end{theorem}